JiriHoffmann/react-native-cryptopp/README.md

 ## TODOs:

 - [ ] Implement remaining functionality
-- [ ] GitHub Actions pipeline to auto pre-compile Crypto++ for all CPU architectures
+- [X] Use GitHub Actions to pre-compile Crypto++ for iOS and Android
 - [ ] Async multi-threaded version of each function
+- [ ] Tests, tests, tests... and more tests!

 ## Contributing